-With SEO Ideas, you can promptly check to see if your content complies with all of the on-page and off-page SEO elements, like your content’s relevancy and quality, backlinks’ trustworthiness and reputation, page title, H1, H2 tags, and meta description.
+With On Page SEO Checker, you can promptly check to see if your content complies with all the on-page and off-page SEO elements, like your content’s relevancy and quality, backlinks’ trustworthiness and reputation, page title, H1, H2 tags, and meta description.

-Next, click on the Ideas button next to the page you’d like to optimize to view suggestions from SEMrush to improve your SEO.
+You just have to click on the “Ideas” button next to the page you’d like to optimize to view suggestions from Semrush to improve your SEO.

-I wouldn’t be doing SEMrush justice if I didn’t mention its powerful PPC tools.
+I wouldn’t be doing Semrush justice if I didn’t mention its powerful advertising tools.

 Monitoring your competitors’ PPC ads is a vital step in staying one step ahead of your competition.

-With SEMrush, you can keep a tab on the keywords your competitors’ are targeting, their rankings in SERPs, and even have a sneak peak at their ad copies.
+With Semrush, you can keep a tab on the keywords your competitors’ are targeting, their rankings in SERPs, and even have a sneak peek at their ad copies.